Course pages 2014–15

 Prerequisite courses: Security I; Probability; Economics, Law and Ethics; Operating Systems; Computer Networking

 This course is a prerequisite for E-Commerce.

-This course aims to give students a thorough understanding of security engineering as a systems discipline, from security policies (modelling what ought to be protected) to mechanisms (how to implement the protection goals).
-It also covers the interaction of security with psychology and usability; anonymity; security economics; cryptography and its underlying mathematics; electrical engineering issues such as tamper resistance; and a wide variety of attacks ranging from cryptanalysis to physical security.
+The first half of this course aims to give students additional understanding of security engineering as a systems discipline, from security policies (modelling what ought to be protected) to mechanisms (how to implement the protection goals).
+It also covers the interaction of security with psychology and usability; anonymity; security economics, and aspects of physical security.
+The second half covers public-key cryptography and related applications.

 - Security, human factors and psychology.
 Usability failures.

 Thinking like an attacker/victim.
 Social engineering.
 Phishing.
 Why

 do scams work?
 Social psychology.
 Decision under risk.
 Prospect